 Granite is a natural stone that comes straight from the earth that is around for millions of years.
 It is taken from the rock and it is cut and polished.
-Each slab of granite is different from each other.
+Each slab of granite is different from each others.
 Granite has a lot of character, variation coloration.
 Granite must be sealed annually.
 The slab sizes can be bigger than quartz slab sizes so if you want a big island without a seam granite is the way to go.
-Quartz is much easier to repair then granite.
+Quartz is much easier to repair than granite.
 If a hot pan is put on top of a quartz countertop you run a risk of damaging the countertop, if you put hot pot on a granite countertop you don’t run a big risk because it’s a natural stone.

 Granite countertops are beautiful.
 Granite countertops are a great addition to the cabinets you already have or to new cabinets.
 Each countertop has its own individual look.
 Granite is a natural stone, quarried from large igneous stones from around the world.
 Granite is done with many different minerals because of that each slab is unique in appearance.
 The variations in the slab give its desirable look.